-Maui Ocean Center is respectfully in compliance with a County of Maui ordinance prohibiting the exhibit of cetaceans (marine mammals including whales, dolphins and monk seals).
-Learn about these animals through interpretive displays in the Humpbacks of Hawaii Exhibit, naturalist presentations and volunteers of organizations from the Maui community.
+Maui Ocean Center respectfully complies with the County of Maui ordinance prohibiting the exhibit of cetaceans (marine mammals including whales, dolphins, and monk seals), and instead provide opportunities to learn about these animals through interpretive displays in the Humpbacks of Hawaiʻi Exhibit, naturalist presentations, and volunteers from organizations in Maui’s community.

-The Humpback whale is an endangered species and overall populations drastically declined before it was put on the endangered list.
-An increase in the population has been documented, yet difficult to estimate an exact count of this species.
+Humpback whales are an endangered species, and overall populations drastically declined before their placement on the endangered species list.
+An increase in their population has been documented, although it is difficult to estimate an exact count of this species.

-Humpback whales can weigh between 25-40 tons reaching up to 45 feet in length; females tend to be larger than males.
-Mostly all dark grey, some individuals have a variable amount of white on their pectoral fins and belly.
-These distinctive characteristics are in many instances used to identify individual whales.
-During the summer months, feeding occurs in the North Pacific where whales build up fat stores or blubber that they will live off of during the winter.
-Humpback whales filter feed on tiny crustaceans, mainly krill as well as small fish and can consume up to 3,000 pounds of food per day.
-Adults have been documented to be able to hold their breath for up to 45 minutes, where calves surface for air every few minutes.
+Feeding for humpback whales occurs in the North Pacific during the summer months, where their main priority is to build up fat stores (blubber) to live off of during their winters without food in Hawaiʻi.
+Humpback whales filter feed on tiny crustaceans (mainly krill and small fish) and consume up to 3,000 pounds of food per day.
+Adults have been known to hold their breath for up to 45 minutes, where calves must surface for air every few minutes.

 During the winter months, mating is frequently observed in the Hawaiian Islands.
-Humpbacks are generally polygynous and competitive and aggressive behavior is observed by males on the wintering grounds.
-Behaviors include chasing, vocal and bubble displays, horizontal tail thrashing and rear body thrashing.
-Males also sing complex songs that can last up to 20 minutes and be heard from miles away.
-Whale singing has been studied for decades but the specific function is not yet understood.
+Humpbacks are generally polygynous, meaning that one male mates with more than one female while each female mates with only one male, and competitive, aggressive behavior can observed with males on the wintering grounds.
+These behaviors include chasing, vocal and bubble displays, horizontal tail thrashing, and rear body thrashing.
+Males also sing complex songs that can last up to 20 minutes and be heard underwater from miles away.
+Whale singing has been studied for decades, but the specific function of their song is not yet understood.

-Gestation for females last about 11 months and the newborns are anywhere from 13-16 feet long.
-Due to the nutritious milk the mother provides, calves then to grow quickly.
-Weaning occurs between 6-10 months after birth.
-A common scene here in the Hawaiian Islands is that of a mother being quite protective of her calf and frequently swim close.
+Gestation for females lasts about 11 months, and the newborns are anywhere from 13-16 feet long.
+Their mother’s highly nutritious and fat-dense milk allows calves to grow quickly, and weaning occurs 6-10 months after birth.
+In the Hawaiian Islands, it’s common to see a mother swimming near her calf to protect her young.
 Beautiful aerial displays are also commonly seen, especially by calves.

-Although humpbacks are making a healthy recovery, there are still challenges and threats affecting this species.
-In 1997, the US and Hawaii governments designated the Hawaiian Islands Humpback Whale National Marine Sanctuary.
-Its purpose was to protect humpback whales and their habitat within the sanctuary as well as raise awareness and educate about the importance of these animals.
+Although the humpback population is making a healthy recovery, challenges and threats still affect this species.
+In 1997, the US and Hawaiʻi governments designated the Hawaiian Islands Humpback Whale National Marine Sanctuary to protect humpback whales and their habitat within the sanctuary and raise awareness and educate about the importance of these animals.